pscripps/alpr-navigator/README.md

 ## Disclaimer

 This tool demonstrates methodology.
-It is not production compliance software.
+It is not production compliance software, nor is it legal advice.
 Always verify against current statute text before relying on it professionally.